GabbyR-code/Dental--Doctor--Landing--Page/README.md

 -Responsiveness - Bootstrap  and custom css media queries to enhance adaptation across devices.

-- Prototyping tool was planned using Justinmind, to structure layout, section, color and user flow in order to code.
+- Prototyping tool was planned using Mockup, to structure layout, section, color and user flow in order to code.

 -Tech employed:
     - HTML5